step-security-bot/k8s-snap/docs/src/reference/community.md

 Our documentation is extremely important to us and is actively maintained by the entire team.
 That doesn't mean that it can't be improved though.
 Every page in the documentation has an "Edit this page" link in the top right which takes you to GitHub to make small changes.
-For larger contributions, please see the [Contributing guide].

 **Our commitment to you**: Comments are usually read daily and we are really grateful for docs improvements.